MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/wacinazure/deploy-wac-for-hci.md

 Clicking “Install” does the following 3 actions:
 1. Registers the new “Hybrid Connectivity” RP on your subscription.
 The Hybrid Connectivity RP hosts the proxy used for communication to your Arc-enabled cluster.
 2. Deploys an Azure “endpoint” resource on top of each of your Arc-enabled resources in your cluster that enables a reverse proxy connection on the specified port.
 Note that this is simply a logical resource in Azure, and does not deploy anything on your server itself.
-3. Installs the Windows Admin Center agent on your hybrid machine with a valid TLS certificate
+3. Installs the Windows Admin Center agent on your hybrid machine with a valid TLS certificate.

 Clicking “Connect” does the following actions:
-1. The Azure Portal asks the Hybrid Connectivity RP for access to the Arc-enabled server
+1. The Azure Portal asks the Hybrid Connectivity RP for access to the Arc-enabled server.
-2. The Hybrid Connectivity RP communicates with an L4 SNI proxy to establish a short-lived session-specific access to one of your Arc-enabled nodes of the cluster on the Windows Admin Center port
+2. The Hybrid Connectivity RP communicates with an L4 SNI proxy to establish a short-lived session-specific access to one of your Arc-enabled nodes of the cluster on the Windows Admin Center port.
-3. A unique short-lived URL is generated and connection to Windows Admin Center is established from the Portal
+3. A unique short-lived URL is generated and connection to Windows Admin Center is established from the Portal.

 Connection to Windows Admin Center is end-to-end encrypted with SSL termination happening on your cluster.